 Martin Luther King Jr. Chapel Event Working closely with the leaders of Students for Ethnic Awareness and Diversity (S.E.A.D.) and the dean of the chapel, this event is dedicated to honoring the memory and work of Dr. Martin Luther King Jr.

 Bus Trip This annual bus trip focuses on the theme of racial reconciliation and affords students the opportunity to visit museums and memorials such as the National Museum of the American Indian, the National Museum of African American History and Culture, the United States Holocaust Memorial Museum, and the National Underground Railroad Freedom Center.
 Faculty and staff participate creating an opportunity for dialogue, and reflection before, during, and after the experience.

 1:1 MeetingsThe Director of Multicultural Education & Initiatives is available for one-on-one meetings with students from all backgrounds to provide support for the College’s minority student population or to educate the College’s majority student population.
 The director welcomes students as they seek to make meaning of their experiences and better understand Biblical racial reconciliation.

-Students Excited About Diversity (S.E.A.D.)Students who are passionate about racial reconciliation also have the opportunity to get involved with Students Excited about Diversity (S.E.A.D.).
+Students for Ethnic Awareness and Diversity (S.E.A.D.)Students who are passionate about racial reconciliation also have the opportunity to get involved with Students for Ethnic Awareness and Diversity (S.E.A.D.).
 This student-led organization provides a safe and inviting atmosphere in which all students may engage in communal reflection and reconciliation on matters concerning race, ethnicity, and culture.
 S.E.A.D. works alongside the Director of Multicultural Education & Initiatives to plan weekly meetings, regular dialogues, and some of the programs, events, and initiatives listed above.